Most vapers are aware that E-Liquid is made from a mixture of flavourings, optional nicotine, propylene glycol (PG), and vegetable glycerin (VG).

 Why The Additional Expense

 Okay.
-Despite having said that, I need to get out how it is entirely likely some less than well-intentioned companies do exactly that.
+Despite having said that, I need to figure out how some less-than-well-intentioned companies are likely to do that.

-Given the state of flux regarding e-liquid laws, vendors don’t actually have to tell you everything that they put into their products specifically.
+Given the state of flux regarding e-liquid laws, vendors don’t have to tell you everything they put into their products.

-Unscrupulous companies may end up describing one thing, but they could very well be selling you something comparable to bottles left in the internet bargain bin.
+Unscrupulous companies may end up describing one thing, but they could sell you something comparable to bottles left in the internet bargain bin.

 Of course, that isn’t to say that all vendors jack up their prices with pretty words and cheap ingredients.

-There might be thousands of e-juice brands on the market, but all it takes is a bit of research to discover that some of those expensive looking bottles actually do hold e-liquid that is worth the price tag.
+There might be thousands of e-juice brands on the market, but all it takes is a bit of research to discover that some expensive-looking bottles actually hold e-liquid that is worth the price tag.

 Luckily, I’ve researched for you!